Goal-guided Generative Prompt Injection Attack on Large Language Models: Methodology

-The core word set is embedded into the prompt template to generate a sentence text $t\prime$ with LLM.
-We iterate $N$ times to randomly generate multiple sentence texts $t'$ until the text $t'$ satisfies Eqn.(\ref{eqn:cos-condition}).
-Finally, we insert the adversarial text $t'$ after the text $t$ to attack the LLM.
-In fact, it is also feasible to insert $t'$ after any sentence in $t$.
-In Appendix Section A.5, we will see that the difference in attack effectiveness at different locations is minimal.
+The core word set is embedded into the prompt template to generate a sentence text $t^\prime$ with LLM.
+We iterate $N$ times to randomly generate multiple sentence texts $t^\prime$ until the text $t^\prime$ satisfies Eqn. (\ref{eqn:cos-condition}).
+Finally, we insert the adversarial text $t^\prime$ after the text $t$ to attack the LLM.
+Inserting $t^\prime$ after any sentence in $t$ is also feasible.
+In Appendix Section G, we will see minimal difference in attack effectiveness at different locations.